kevinsogo/compgen/docs_src/CONTEST.md

 - Good random passwords have been created for all accounts.
 To upload them, log in as an admin, go to the *Accounts* tab, click *Load*, and select the `accounts_{contestcode}.txt` file.

-    The `logins_*.html` files contain the same passwords but in printable formats which can be distributed to the teams.
+    *Note:* The `logins_*.html` files contain the same passwords but in printable formats which can be distributed to the teams.
+(Keep them safe!)

 ## Practice contest

 If you wish to hold a practice round, create another `contest.json` file (say `practice_contest.json`) and perform the same steps above.
+Give it a different contest code.
 You may load it under a different *Profile*.

 # Other Formats